 “Why don’t you describe in vivid detail how I shat myself upon dying?”
 I asked.

 “That would be gross.
 She put her faith in you, and you caused everything to happen again.
-I think I was always going to stop that message in this iteration of the timeline and risk Earth, but you stopped that.
+I think I was always going to stop that message in this iteration of the timeline and risk Earth, but you prevented that.
 Not it’s all solved, and you can die.
 Sorry I was the first to tell you, but at least now you know everything in your life was part of some plan involving universal laws of time.
 I hope that makes you feel less guilty.”
 He shrugged and shot me a wry grin.

 “Bullshit,” I said.
 “I get you’re suggesting I can’t really be guilty because I was living up to that plan, but you’re also saying I had no choice.
 That every awesome thing I did, every glorious kill, every prison break, that none of those mattered just because I did one or two things that supposedly had to happen.Uh uh.
 I could have been a good person and done those things.
 I could have been the most depraved maniac on Earth.
 I could have killed Qiang or raped Venus.
 There were so many choices in my life that didn’t have to go the way they went where I could have done the same things.
 That ‘plan’ business is no excuse for the bad, and deserves none of the credit for how great I’ve been.”